robz/reasonml.github.io/docs/overview.md

 ## Variants

-Variants are used to represent different variations of something.
-This feature is sometimes called disjoint unions or tagged unions in other languages.
+Variant types model values that may assume one of many known forms.
+This feature is similar to "enums" in other languages, but each variant form may optionally specify data that is carried along with each (capitalized) name.

 Feature                         | Example
 --------------------------------|----------
 Variant definition              | <code>type t = &#124; Foo &#124; Bar;</code>
 Variants with args              | <code>type t = &#124; Foo(string) &#124; Bar(int);</code>
-With type parameters            | <code>type t('a) = &#124; Foo('a) &#124; Bar(int);</code>
+With type parameters            | <code>type t('a) = &#124; One('a) &#124; Two('a, 'a);</code>
-Using a variant                 | `let x = Foo("Hello");`
+Using a variant                 | `let x = Two("Hello", "hello");`

 ## Options

-Options are an important variant that represent the presence or absence of a value.
-In other languages this can be thought of like null values.
-Options are used often and are important to learn.
+Options are a built-in variant that represent the presence or absence of a value.
+It is similar to the concept of "nullable" values in other languages.
+Options are used often.

 Feature                         | Example
 --------------------------------|----------